bamapr/Python-Script/README-MORE.md

-- User needs to select which Web Server does he wants to install (1 = Apache   /   2 = NginX)
+- Needs to select which Web Server you want to install (1 = Apache   /   2 = NginX)

 User Selection 2 (Install Wordpress Server) :